Materials for Our Community

 However, it is not too late to do something about it!
 Through responsible conservation and restoration, we can help recover the ecosystem so that it is resilient for years to come.
 Our ultimate goal is to put Mother Nature back in the driver's seat so that she can rebuild Florida's Coral Reef.

-Absolutely!
 There is more effort being put towards coral reef research, conservation, and restoration than at any previous point in history.
 We are learning are breakneck speed, trialing new conservation tools and strategies, enacting protective regulations and law, and so much more.
 While this might be one of the most challenging times for coral reefs globally, it is also one of the most exciting!

-Whether you live on the beach or thousands of miles away, there is plenty that you can do to support Florida's Coral Reef!
+Whether you live on the beach or thousands of miles away, there is plenty that you can do to support Florida's Coral Reef.

 If you're spending time on Florida's Coral Reef, you can...